amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

    Try stopping and restarting the application.
 You'll see that the counter doesn't reset.
 Instead it continues from the previously saved state.
 The Dapr building block makes the application stateful.

+ > [!IMPORTANT]
+ > It's important to understand your sample application communicates with a pre-configured cache component, but has no direct dependency on it.
+Dapr abstracts away the dependency.
+As you'll shortly see, the underlying state store component can be changed with a simple configuration update.

-You might wonder, where is the state stored?
+You might be wondering, where exactly is the state stored?

 ## Component configuration files

-When you first initialized Dapr (`dapr init`) for your local environment, it automatically provisioned a Redis container.
-To expose the Redis container as the default state store component, Dapr also created a component configuration file, entitled `statestore.yaml`.
+When you first initialized Dapr for your local environment, it automatically provisioned a Redis container.
+Dapr then configured the Redis container as the default state store component with a component configuration file, entitled `statestore.yaml`.
 Here's a look at its contents:

 ```yaml
 apiVersion: dapr.io/v1alpha1